-For an ultrasound procedure, an expecting mom will lie on her back while a technician or physician spreads a conductive gel on her exposed abdomen.
+For an ultrasound procedure, women are seen in a clinic setting, where a technician or your provider spreads a conductive gel on the exposed abdomen.
 The ultrasound machine sends out high-frequency signals through a probe which reverberate through her body.
 The sound waves then move through and reflect off different organs and fluid.
-The same probe picks up the reflected signal and digitizes it into an image, where the physician can then anatomically analyze the growing baby.
+The same probe picks up the reflected signal and digitizes it into an image, where the physician can then analyze the growing baby.

 Ultrasounds as a Gender Predictor Test

-Because the baby’s sex organs have started to develop by 20 weeks, this creates the perfect opportunity to learn about the baby’s gender.
+Because the baby’s sex organs are well-developed by 20 weeks, this creates the perfect opportunity to learn about the baby’s gender.
 However, not all ultrasound sessions are successful at this.
-Here are a few reasons the physician may be unable to determine the gender:
+Here are a few reasons the provider may be unable to determine the gender: